tanchaowen84/voice-clone/src/newsletter/README.md

 RESEND_AUDIENCE_ID=your-audience-id
 ```

-Or you can configure it programmatically:
+You can also configure it programmatically:

 ```typescript
 import { initializeNewsletterProvider } from '@/newsletter';